kubernetes-sigs/aws-ebs-csi-driver/examples/kubernetes/dynamic-provisioning/README.md

-# Dynamic Volume Provisioning with AWS EBS CSI Driver
+# Dynamic Volume Provisioning
+This example shows how to create a EBS volume and consume it from container dynamically.

 ## Prerequisites